-The Corporation's revenue was four per cent lower for the quarter and three per cent lower year-to-date compared to the forecasted Corporate Plan.
-This was due to less passenger and commercial traffic than forecasted in the Corporate plan.
+The Corporation's revenue was one per cent lower for the quarter and three per cent lower year-to-date compared to the forecasted Corporate Plan.
+Passenger and commercial traffic continues to trend below forecast.

-When compared to prior year the Corporation's revenue was six per cent higher for the quarter and nine per cent higher year-to-date.
-The year over year increase in revenue is attributed to the 2012 rate structure that was effective February 2012 along with the July 2011 fuel surcharge rate, offset by the drop in traffic volume both in the quarter and for the six month ending in September.
+When compared to prior year the Corporation's revenue was seven per cent higher for the quarter and eight per cent higher year-to-date.
+The year over year increase in revenue is attributed to the 2012 rate structure that was effective February 2012, partially offset by the drop in passenger traffic volume both in the quarter and for the nine months ending in December.